Where to find

 Mandurah is a pretty seaside town and home to many unique and interesting spots that make the perfect Instagram photo.
 From natural attractions to man-made Venetian Canals, Mandurah is an Instagrammer’s paradise.
-If you love getting the perfect Instagram snap, then these are the most popular spots around Mandurah that are a must-visit for you!
-For quirky, insta-worthy artworks and paintings don’t forget to check out our Mandurah Instagram Trail.
+For the culture and art enthusiasts, check out Mandurah’s Art Trails.

 Originally built in 1894, then rebuilt in 1954 and then completely replaced and opened in 2017, the Mandurah Bridge on Old Coast Road is an iconic local landmark and traffic bridge across the estuary.
 There is a strong tradition of fishing under the bridge which started when timber platforms were constructed in the 1890’s and remains to this day as one of the most renowned crabbing locations in Perth.
 The current bridge is lit up at night in different colours which makes it popular for Instagram snaps.